 Tips for making an effective complaint

 Think about the problem and the result that you want.
 Write down the main points in the order that they occurred.
-Note the name of the firm, the accounts and securities involved, who you dealt with, key dates and the circumstances surrounding the issue.
+For instance, note the name of the firm, the accounts and securities involved, who you dealt with, key dates and the circumstances surrounding the issue.

 Put together a file of any supporting documents.
-Include copies of application forms, statements, transaction confirmations, cancelled cheques, agreements, certificates and all relevant correspondence to and from the firm.
+Include copies of application forms, statements, transaction confirmations, cancelled cheques, agreements, certificates and all relevant correspondence.
 Never send the originals of any documents in case they get lost.

-It’s best to make your complaint in writing, especially if you lost money or there was an unauthorized trade made in your account.
+It’s best to make your complaint in writing.
 Make sure you include your complete address and a phone number or e-mail address where you can be reached.

 Once you begin the complaint process, make sure you document all the steps you take to get it resolved.
 This includes telephone conversations, e-mails and faxes.
 Keep a log of the times and dates of phone calls, who you spoke with and what was discussed.
 Communicate in writing as much as possible and keep copies of all correspondence.